hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 ## Phase 2A: Rendering Toys

 Pokemon love to play, so we've seeded the database with some toys.
-Our first step is to update our JBuilder templates to render not just the Pokemon, but also their Toys.
+Our first step is to update our Jbuilder templates to render not just the Pokemon, but also their Toys.

 To do this, first write a `toys/_toy.json.jbuilder` partial template,